PankoAliaksandr/Self-Presentation/README.md

 # Self-Presentation
+Check the wiki!

+# Table of Contents
+* Home
+* Resume Support Page

+The content includes:
 Who I am, my life roles, CV/Resume, How to pass Interview, Supplements

-# Wike page contains the presentation itself

 # TODO:
 1. Transfer all related content in this repository from soft skills repo